Here is my pin badge collection, as of February 2020, from the English soccer clubs…

 Cricket, a game that I don’t think anyone truly understands, often ends with fantastic scores like “India 159/7 (20/20 ov); Australia 86 (16.2/20 ov).”
 I don’t know what the hell that means, but if two soccer teams with crappy defenses and/or unstoppable offenses play each other, you just might get a “cricket score.”

 A ball from “out wide” that goes “into the box.”
-Also know generally as a delivery or service.
+Also known generally as a delivery or service.

 Say Sunderland is leading Newcastle 1-0 with five minutes to go in a pretty even game, and then Sunderland gets two more to win, 3-0.
 Commentators would say this scoreline was “cruel” to Newcastle.
 Sunderland fans would disagree.

-Pronoucned “darby,” this means a local rivalry game like Man City vs. Man U.
+Pronounced “darby,” this means a local rivalry game like Man City vs. Man U. Here’s a list of all the top derbies in English soccer this season.
+There is also a club called Derby County.

 Two meanings: a tie (like 2-2) and also how Cup fixtures are determined.
 So the FA Cup fourth round draw is where they randomly select who is playing where in the fourth round.